odriscolltj/D6-StarWars-Character-Sheet/README.md

-below you will find all of the relevant info for alterin the sheet
+below you will find all of the relevant info for altering the sheet

                         Player:
                             <input type="text" name="attrplayer" />